• Skip to primary navigation

 Sprinkle on crushed peanuts and more red pepper flakes, as desired.

-• Set out a large plate with warm water to soften the rice paper wrappers.
-I use a rimmed plate.
-A pie plate is another good choice.
+• Set out a large rimmed plate with warm water to soften the rice paper wrappers.

 • Start by dipping your rice paper sheet into warm water.
 Count slowly to 10 while making sure your rice wrapper is submerged into the water.
 When it’s fully pliable, but not so moist it’s too sticky to work with, lay it on a flat surface.

-• After years of practice, I have perfected my technique and my timing….try not to get frustrated on your first few tries.
+• After years of practice, I have perfected my technique and my timing….try not to get frustrated on your first few tries…your technique and timing will improve quickly.

 Spring roll wrapper that's been softened and laid on a board with three thinly sliced radishes.